w/ Robert Brown + Xinyi Xie

-NYC Big Ideas for Small Lots
+A competition entry for Big Ideas for Small Lots.

 While affordable housing and in-fill designs have largely been driven by a spartan prioritization of functionality, TROJAN HOUSE aspires to those poetics of space that fosters continuous occupancy.